vivlim/3ds-rust-env/README.md

 `make cleanenv` will remove build artifacts related to the rust fork as well, you will want to do this if you've made changes in the fork and want to see them reflected in app.

-## Strategies for updating rust-3ds-fork
+## Strategy for updating rust-3ds-fork

-I haven't had to revisit it yet to do this, but something like the following should work:

 1. In your app directory, update nightly toolchain with rustup.
+    - `rustup toolchain install nightly-2021-03-25`, pick a recent date that has all components from https://rust-lang.github.io/rustup-components-history/
+    - `rustup override set nightly-2021-03-25-x86_64-unknown-linux-gnu`
 2. `rustup show` to see what commit the toolchain was built from.
 Note the commit and toolchain version (and probably update this readme while you're at it.)
 3. Merge that commit into the fork.
+    - `git fetch upstream master`
+    - `git checkout -b nightly-2021-03-25`
+    - `git merge 07e0e2ec2`
 4. Resolve merge conflicts.
 Make liberal use of conditional compilation (such as `#[cfg(target_os = "horizon")]`) to reduce the amount of drift between the fork code and upstream linux/unix.
+    - fix build breaks, I like to do that in a second commit after committing the resolved merge.
+5. Update submodules; `git submodule update`
 5. `make cleanenv` to clean up the previous rust-3ds-fork, then `make` to rebuild everything.